miielab/miienlp/miienlp/ocr/README.md

 ## How to Run

-1. Fork or clone OCR repo (OR locate directory on Midway by typing `cd /project2/adukia/miie/text_analysis/code/OCR`)
+1. (For UChicago MiiE Lab RA ONLY) Fork or clone OCR repo (OR locate directory on Midway by typing `cd /project2/adukia/miie/text_analysis/code/OCR`)
 2. (Optional) If you have access to a compute node that has internet access, you can connect to it now.
 Otherwise, skip this step.
 3. Load in Python (`module load python`) and download the dependencies in one of two ways:
     - In the OCR folder, type: